Jessup Correctional Institution: Education

 Inmates have a library that they use for legal research and writing, writing letters, and other purposes.

 JCI has a college program, called the Prison Scholars Program, run by Joshua Miller.
 Many of the courses in the JCI Prison Scholars Program are on philosophy.
 A chapter in "The Beautiful Prison" discusses a philosophy course run by Loyola University Professor Drew Leder and the scholars at JCI.
-The chapter is entitled: "The Enlightened Prison: Drew Leder and the Jessup Correctional Institution Scholars."
+The chapter is titled: "The Enlightened Prison: Drew Leder and the Jessup Correctional Institution Scholars."

 Starting in August 2016, the University of Baltimore has begun offering bachelor's degrees JCI prisoners in Community Studies and Civic Engagement.
 This program is a part of the US Department of Education's Second Chance Pell Experiment, which involves 66 other universities.
 However, University of Baltimore is the first to implement the program.

 Notable incidents

 In 2008, Kelvin Poke, a man who was serving a life sentence at JCI, escaped from a local hospital and was killed by police.

 In 2012, a man killed his cellmate and eventually pleaded guilty to the crime.

 In 2015, three correctional officers were placed on administrative leave after an inmate was found dead inside a cell full of steam.
 Visits were halted after an outbreak of an illness.
 A former JCI guard was suspected of shootings in Maryland.

 In August 2016, an inmate was stabbed to death by other inmates in the F building.
 Officers responded to the call of a fight around 10 AM and found the victim, John A. O'Sullivan lying on the floor with multiple stab and puncture wounds.

+In May 2023, Nicholas Joseph Delfosse, an inmate at JCI, was found in his cell with multiple injuries.
+An autopsy revealed Delfosse was stabbed to death and his death was ruled a homicide.